Judah Kyriakos: Descendants and later family history

 Hegesippus’ story of Jude’s grandsons (Zoker and James) presents them as smallholding farmers in the Nazareth area, working a modest plot of land that appears to have remained undivided within the wider “father’s house” of the family.
 Richard Bauckham argues that this reflects the family farm in Nazareth which had belonged to Joseph and his brother Clopas and continued jointly among their descendants.

 Julius Africanus, in turn, describes the Desposyni as operating from Nazara and Kokhaba – both Galilean villages – and travelling throughout Palestine.
 Combined, these testimonies strongly indicate that by the late 1st and early 2nd centuries the “family of the Lord” was rooted in rural Galilee, even while some members (like James the Just and Symeon) held leadership roles in Jerusalem.

 Jude's immediate kin belonged to this Galilean network.
 Once Jerusalem was closed to circumcised Jews (135 CE), his wider family returned to Nazareth, Kokhaba, and surrounding Galilean villages, where earlier generations already lived and where Jewish Christians remained strong for centuries.

-Today, several modern Jewish–Christian families—among them the Youhanna (John), Hanania (Ananias), Youakim (Joachim), Sahyoun (Zion), and Chamoun (Simon) families—are recognized as their descendants, with genealogical lines preserved with writings as early as the 4th century.
+Today, several modern Jewish Christian families—among them the Youhanna (John), Hanania (Ananias), Youakim (Joachim), are recognized as their descendants, with genealogical lines preserved with writings as early as the 2nd century.

-Richard Bauckham considers it plausible that this is a literal claim of blood relationship, not merely a spiritual figure of speech.
-He cites figures such as Conon who represent a later descendant of the Desposyni.
-If so, Conon would illustrate that descendants of Jesus’ family continued into the 3rd century, with roots in Nazareth and connections to Jerusalem’s Christian community.
+Cambridge scholar Richard Bauckham argues that these claims of literal blood relationship were not merely a spiritual figure of speech.
+He cites figures such as Conon who represent a later descendant of the Desposyni and who appears in the detailed genealogical records of the Youakim clan.
+He argues, Conon's martyrdom in independent sources corroborates claims that descendants of Jesus’ family continued into the 3rd century, with roots in Nazareth and connections to Jerusalem’s Christian community.